Scroll down for recipes for :

 Add water to the same pot, bring it to a rolling boil, return the octopus and boil it until it is tender.
 This takes about an hour but timings can vary depending on the size of the beasty.
 You can season it at this stage and serve now but I like my octopus grilled on the barbie meaning there is one final cooking stage to go.

 Fish [haha] out the octopus out of the pot and cut it into nice tentacly sections ready for the barbecue.
-Toss the tentacles in olive oil, salt, pepper and rigani and then grill them on a very hot barbie, turning them when required and basting occasionally with olive oil.
+Toss the tentacles in olive oil and rigani and then grill them on a very hot barbie, turning them when required and basting occasionally with olive oil.
 I like my octopus to be a bit charred as that is how I have had it in Greece.
-When it’s cooked, remove from the barbie.
+When it’s cooked, remove from the barbie and season if you want.
 I sometimes cut it into bite sized chunks but you can serve it as is.
 Garnish with sliced lemon.
 YUM.